BiblioCommons: Libraries using BiblioCommons

 As of April 2014, BiblioCommons has been adopted by over 200 libraries in Australia, Canada, New Zealand, and the United States, and has over 10 million registered BiblioCommons users.

 BiblioCommons beta tested at Oakville Public Library, Ontario.
 Testing started in July 2008.

 The second library network to launch BiblioCommons was the Perth County Information Network in Ontario, which includes Perth East Public Library, Stratford Public Library, and West Perth Public Library.
 The library network went live with BiblioCommons in August 2009 and officially launched in October 2009.

-Libraries using the BiblioCommons catalog include: the Boston Public Library, Chicago Public Library, Christchurch City Libraries, Edmonton Public Library, Multnomah County Public Library, Ottawa Public Library, Princeton Public Library, Seattle Public Library, Vancouver Public Library, Yarra Plenty Regional Library, and many others.
+Libraries using the BiblioCommons catalog include: the Boston Public Library, Carnegie Library of Pittsburgh, Chicago Public Library, Christchurch City Libraries, Edmonton Public Library, Multnomah County Public Library, Ottawa Public Library, Princeton Public Library, Seattle Public Library, Vancouver Public Library, Yarra Plenty Regional Library, and many others.

 The Chicago Public Library system went live with the BiblioCore catalog in 2013 and launched their website based on BiblioCMS in April 2014.
 The Cincinnati and Hamilton County Public Library introduced its version of the BiblioCore catalog, revamped BiblioWeb site, and BiblioApps mobile interface in August 2020.

+Toronto Public Library became a BiblioCommons partner in June 2025, and rolled out the full online catalogue in January 2026.

 The Brooklyn Public Library, New York Public Library, and CLEVNET previously used BiblioCommons, but have since returned to using discovery systems provided by their ILS vendors.